akashrventekar/resume-submission-exercise/README.md

 My initial thought process for the puzzle:
 Few ways that would help solve problem:
-Fill in the blanks approach
+Fill in the blanks approach \
-Use BST
+Use BST \
+Eventually used a systematic way to convert input into output through set of transformations using python functions.
 Please refer to the tests on conversion of the input to output

-Time Complexity: O(n^2)
+Time Complexity: O(n^2) \
 Space Complexity: O(n^2)